-The Swiss great penned another chapter in those books on Monday when he became the longest-serving number one in the history of the men's game - by moving into his 287th week on top of the rankings he usurped Pete Sampras' total of 286.
+The Swiss great has penned another chapter in those books on Monday when he began a 300th week on top of the world rankings.

 It is the latest in a long line of records to fall to Federer.
 In awe of such achievements, our Andy Schooler decided to look at some of the greatest.

 This tally has now reached an incredible 300.
 The latest of Federer's records translates as getting on for six years at the summit of his sport.
 The majority came between February 2004 and August 2008 - 237 consecutive weeks being another record.
 He returned to top spot in 2009 but lost it in 2010 - falling agonisingly one week short of Pete Sampras' tally of 286 weeks when he lost the match he needed to win to claim the record - against Robin Soderling at the French Open.
 However, this year's Wimbledon success saw him hit the summit for a third time and claim the record and now he has reached another milestone.